Dollars for Denim

 On April 27th, wear jeans with a purpose!
 Show your support for survivors and educate yourself and others about Sexual Assault.

-April 28th is recognized as actual Denim Day, but we will be raising funds virtually throughout the month via Facebook.
-By participating in this “dollars for denim” fundraiser, you are letting survivors of sexual violence throughout the community know that you stand with them.
-It’s an opportunity to raise awareness regarding consent, sexual assault, and services available for survivors.
-Furthermore, all proceeds will support the free services Sunrise offers to all Pasco County residents so we can continue to create a safer community for us all.
+The last Wednesday in April is recognized internationally as Denim Day- a protest against the misconceptions that surround sexual violence.
+We will be raising funds virtually throughout the month via our website and Facebook.
+By participating in this “Dollars for Denim” fundraiser, you are letting survivors of sexual violence know that you stand with them.
+This is an opportunity to raise awareness regarding consent, sexual assault, and services available to survivors.
+All proceeds will support free services offered by Sunrise of Pasco as we continue to create a safer community for us all.

 History of Denim Day

-Denim day began in Italy in the 1990’s when a ruling by the Italian Supreme Court overturned a rape conviction.
-The justices felt because the survivor was wearing tight jeans, she must have helped to remove them; thereby, implying consent.
+Denim day began in Italy in the 1990’s when a ruling by the Italian Supreme Court overturned a sexual assault conviction.
+The justices believed that because the survivor was wearing tight jeans, she must have helped to remove them; thereby, implying consent.
 The following day, the women of the Italian parliament came to work wearing denim jeans to stand in solidarity with the survivor.
 Denim Day was created as an internationally recognized day of remembrance, protest, and support for survivors of sexual assault.
 History. (n.d.).
 Retrieved from https://www.denimdayinfo.org/history